Skip to main content

 For healthcare providers throughout Long Island and New York City, understanding and meeting prima facie case requirements is essential for maintaining the financial health of their practices.
 The increasing sophistication of insurance carrier challenges makes it crucial to have experienced legal counsel who understands both the substantive requirements and procedural nuances of no-fault litigation.

-At the Law Office of Jason Tenenbaum, we help medical providers navigate the complex requirements of New York no-fault law.
+At the Law Office of Jason Tenenbaum, we help medical providers address the complex requirements of New York no-fault law.
 Our experience with prima facie case development, appellate procedure, and insurance carrier negotiations enables us to maximize our clients’ collection results while minimizing litigation costs and risks.

 Contact Experienced No-Fault Litigation Counsel